PaulRouss3l/riot-test/README.md

 I considered NoSQL at some point because of the email/emails key missmatch, and given the history step it's maybe what was expected.
 Given the subject context, I think this data will be used in conjonction with other data, where a relational DB will be more efficient.

+In a real life case, I would have used a migration software to handle DB change.

 ### Testing